cloudscribe/cloudscribe.Web.Localization/README.md

 # cloudscribe.Web.Localization - more flexible localization for ASP.NET Core

 I developed this project to meet my localization goals for [cloudscribe.Core](https://github.com/joeaudette/cloudscribe) and [cloudscribe.SimpleContent](https://github.com/joeaudette/cloudscribe.SimpleContent).
 However it has no dependencies on other cloudscribe components and can be used by anyone who wants the provided functionality.
+Get the big picture on cloudscribe projects at [cloudscribe.com](https://www.cloudscribe.com)

 ## Rationale